51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 [hash](http://51degrees.com/documentation/4.4/_device_detection__hash.html)
 algorithm.

-This engine also requires a hash data file, which comes in 3 variations:
+This engine also requires a hash data file, which comes in three variations:

 - **Lite** - Freely available from [GitHub](https://github.com/51Degrees/device-detection-data).
-  Updated around once per month.
-Only other limitation is in the properties that will be populated.
+  Contains a highly restricted set of properties and will only be updated around once per month.
 - **Enterprise** - Downloaded from
   [Distributor](http://51degrees.com/documentation/4.4/_info__distributor.html).
-  Requires a license key and is updated each day Monday-Thursday each week.
+  Requires a license key and is usually updated Monday-Thursday.
 Includes all properties except TAC.
 - **TAC** - Same as enterprise except that TAC is included in the result.

 # Native component